 CPAP mask – There are many types of C-PAP masks.
 There are masks that just cover the nose (nasal cpap mask), and masks that cover just the mouth (oral masks), and of course, nasal-oral masks.
 There are also masks that are attached to oral appliance mouth devices.
-How to Choose a CPAP Mask
+Learn how to choose a CPAP Mask.

 CPAP comfort features – Some PAP machines feature special computerized algorithms that adjust and modify the pressure.
 Some features like C-Flex adjust the pressure during the breathing cycle in order to improve comfort and compliance.

-BiPAP or Bilevel pressure – Instead of ‘continuous positive air pressure’, Bilevel uses two different pressures and inspiratory and expiratory pressure or inhale and exhale pressure.
+BiPAP or Bilevel pressure – Instead of ‘continuous positive air pressure’, Bilevel bipap uses two different pressures and inspiratory and expiratory pressure or inhale and exhale pressure.
 More at CPAP vs. BiPAP

 Chin straps – are used to keep the mouth closed and are helpful for mouth breathers.

 There are several manufacturers of PAP machines, masks and other equipment.
 Top names include: Philips (Respironics), ResMed, DeVilbiss, Fisher & Paykel, Viasys, Puritan Bennett, Apex Medical, and CareFusion.
 Now, there are very portable CPAP machines that can easily be transported in small bags.